mongodb/docs/source/core/replication.rst

 - Keep a member of the set in an off-site data center, but ensure that its :ref:`priority <replica-set-node-priority>` is configured to decrease the chance of it becoming :term:`primary`.

-- With geographically distributed nodes, be aware of where the "quorum" of nodes will be, in case of likely network partitions, attempt to ensure that a primary can be elected among the nodes in the secondary node.

-- Ensure that the members of the replica set will always be able to elect a primary node.
-Run an odd number of nodes or run an arbiter node on one of your application servers if you have an even number of members.

 .. seealso:: ":doc:`/administration/replication-architectures`" for
    more information regarding replica set architectures.